aia-uclouvain/pydl8.5/python_library/doc/index.rst

 =================================

 This project implements an algorithm for inferring binary optimal decision tree classifiers.
-It provides a scikit-learn compatible classifier which can be used with any scikit-learn functions.
+It provides a scikit-learn compatible classifier and can be used in combination with scikit-learn.

 ..
 As any scikit-learn classifier, you have to use methods "fit" and "predict".